Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

             To configure Minicom:

-            i.
-Go to the Minicom configuration settings menu by consecutively pressing `Ctrl + A`, `Z`, and `O` (the letter O). ii.
-In the `Serial Device` field, set the correct USB port for serial communication.
-The format is `/dev/ttyUSBX` where `X` equals the number of the port. iii.
-Modify the `Hardware Flow Control` field to `No`.
+            1. Go to the Minicom configuration settings menu by consecutively pressing `Ctrl + A`, `Z`, and `O` (the letter O).
+            2. In the `Serial Device` field, set the correct USB port for serial communication.
+The format is `/dev/ttyUSBX` where `X` equals the number of the port.
+            3. Modify the `Hardware Flow Control` field to `No`.

             ```
             +-----------------------------------------------------------------------+